Functoriality of Coulomb branches: Proof of Coulomb branch functoriality

 \subsection{Construction of the morphism}

 In all of \cref{Construction of Morphism for General Coulomb Branches Subsection}, we assume that the map of pairs \cref{Map of Pairs for Algebraic Groups} is gluable for $\bfN$.
 Recall that $\mapFromHToG$ induces a map on affine Grassmannians.
 Using the fact that the functions on the Coulomb branch with $\bfN = 0$ is given by the Borel-Moore homology of the affine Grassmannian, one can construct a morphism $\M_C(\tG)_{\tcH} \to \M_C(\tH)$ of group schemes over $\tcH$; taking the map induced by the quotients by the respective flavor tori, we obtain a morphism of group schemes over $\tcH$.
+Note that this does not depend on $H\hookrightarrow G$ being injective---if we consider a surjective map $G\to Q$, we obtain an injective map $\tM(Q)_{\tcG}\to \tM(G).$

 In this section, we will generalize this construction to define a map which is $\tM(G)$-equivariant.
 To construct such a map, it suffices to construct a map from the domain of \cref{Base Change Coproduct}.
 Informally, our desired map can be described as gluing two copies of $\mapFromBaseChangedCoulombBranchforGtoCoulombBranchforH$.
 Since $\mapFromBaseChangedCoulombBranchforGtoCoulombBranchforH$ intertwines the respective automorphisms $\birat^{\circ}_{\mathbf{N}}$ for the groups $\tG$ and $\tH$, there is a well defined morphism and, since the canonical map is an isomorphism by \cref{Base Change of Massive Coulomb Branch is Coulomb Branch of Massive Base Changes}, we obtain a morphism which, by construction, is $\tM(G)_{\tcH}$-equivariant.

 Using the $\tM(H)$-action on the codomain, we let denote the induced map.
 We claim this map is an isomorphism:

 \begin{Theorem} If the pair \cref{Map of Pairs for Algebraic Groups} is gluable, the map $\tilde{f}_{\mapFromHToG, \mathbf{N}}$ is an isomorphism. \end{Theorem} Note that the case of the undeformed Coulomb branch is covered by this result; it is just the case where $\tG=G$ and $\tH=H$.
 In particular, \cref{Intro Statement of Functoriality Theorem} is a special case of \cref{Restriction of Groups is Hamiltonian Reduction}.